 Our experience with friends and family may tell us otherwise, but long-distance relationships can work, according to recent research in the Journal of Communication (Jiang & Hancock, 2013) discussed in the Huffington Post.

-Researchers uncovered the “special sauce” that works for these couples:
+Researchers uncovered the “special sauce” that works for these couples.

-The study took note of the ever increasing number of couples involved in long distance relationships brought on by of the demands of educational pursuits, career development, or emigration.
+The study took note of the ever-increasing number of couples involved in long-distance relationships brought on by the demands of educational pursuits, career development, or emigration.

-The study comprised over 60 couples: some who were already in long distance relationships, and others who were regularly in close physical proximity.
+The study comprised over 60 couples: some who were already in long-distance relationships, and others who were regularly in close physical proximity.